richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_HighAvailability.md

     * "Select Databases": Check the `myDatabase` database (and confirms "Meets prerequisites")

   * "Select Replicas": Click "Add Replica" and complete "Connect to Server" form for `SERVER_SECONDARY`
-      * "Replicas" tab >> "Availability Replicas" matrix: No changes required
+      * "Replicas" tab >> "Availability Replicas" matrix:
-        * Automatic Failover: `Disabled`
+        * Automatic Failover: `Disabled` (default)

-* Enabled

-          * Enables the cluster to automatically switch the primary role to a secondary replica without manual intervention when a failure is detected, which minimizes downtime
-          * Requires synchronous commit mode to ensure data consistency, and it may add slight latency as the system waits for confirmation from the secondary

-        * Disabled (default)

-          * Requires manual intervention to initiate the failover, offering more control over the process and potentially avoiding unintended failovers during transient issues
-          * May lead to increased downtime if the primary fails and manual actions are delayed, but can be beneficial in environments where failover decisions need careful review before execution
+          * Enabled: The cluster automatically fails over to a secondary replica if the primary becomes unavailable.
+Requires synchronous commit mode and adds slight latency.
+          * Disabled: Failover must be performed manually.
+Provides more control and avoids unintentional failover, but may increase downtime during failures.

-      * Availability Mode: `Asynchronous-commit mode`
+        * Availability Mode: `Asynchronous-commit mode` (default)

-        * Synchronous-commit mode

-          * Ensures that transactions on the primary server wait for confirmation from the secondary replica before committing, which minimizes the risk of data loss during a failover
+          * Synchronous-commit: Transactions wait for the secondary to confirm before committing, minimizing data loss but adding latency.
-          * However, it may introduce additional latency as the primary waits for network round-trips, which can impact performance in high-latency environments

-        * Asynchronous-commit mode (default)

-          * Allows the primary server to commit transactions immediately without waiting for the secondary to confirm, which improves performance by reducing latency
+          * Asynchronous-commit: Transactions commit immediately without waiting for the secondary, improving performance but risking data loss during failover.
-          * This mode comes with a risk of data loss if the primary fails before the secondary has received and applied the latest changes

-      * Readable Secondary: `No`
+        * Readable Secondary: `No` (default)

-        * No (default)

-          * Keeps all read/write operations on the primary, ensuring that all data is accessed from the most current, committed source
+          * No: All read/write activity stays on the primary, ensuring strict consistency and simplifying configuration.
-          * May be preferred in scenarios where strict consistency is required or when the workload does not justify offloading read operations to a secondary replica
-        * Yes

-          * Allows the secondary replica to accept read-only workloads, offloading query processing from the primary and potentially improving overall system scalability and performance
-          * Useful for reporting and analytics, as it can help balance workload and reduce the load on the primary server
+          * Yes / Read-intent only: Secondary can handle read-only queries to reduce load on the primary — with optional enforcement using `ApplicationIntent=ReadOnly`.

-        * Read-intent only

-          * Only client connections that explicitly specify an intent to read (using `ApplicationIntent=ReadOnly` in the connection string) are allowed on the secondary replica
-          * Helps prevent unintentional read connections on the secondary while still leveraging its resources for appropriate workloads

-  * "Select Data Synchronization": `Automatic Seeding`
+        * "Select Data Synchronization": `Join only`

-    * Automatic Seeding
-      - Automatically creates the database on each secondary replica, then streams the data directly from the primary replica
-      - Simplifies the setup process because you do not have to manually perform backups and restores on the secondaries
-      - May be limited by your network bandwidth or other environmental constraints, especially for very large databases
+             * Automatic Seeding: Streams the database directly from primary to secondary.
+Easiest option but may silently fail in lab setups without DNS, proper permissions, or shared services.
-    * Full Database and Log Backup
+             * Full Database and Log Backup: Wizard handles backup and restore using a shared location.
+Reliable, but requires a common file path accessible by all replicas.

-      - Wizard takes a full backup and log backup of each database on the primary and restores them to the secondaries
-      - Requires a valid file path (e.g., a shared folder) that all replicas can access
-      - Ensures that each secondary database is properly prepared in NORECOVERY mode, after which the wizard finalizes the join to the availability group
-    * Join Only
-      - Assumes you have already manually backed up and restored the databases to the secondary replicas in NORECOVERY mode
-      - The wizard merely joins those restored databases to the availability group, rather than creating or restoring them automatically
-      - Useful when you have complex restore requirements, large databases, or prefer to handle the backup/restore process yourself
-    * Skip Initial Data Synchronization
-      - Creates the availability group without performing any data movement or backup/restore steps
-      - You must handle all backup/restore operations and manually join each secondary database to the availability group later
-      - Often chosen for highly customized workflows or environments where you need to control every step of the data synchronization process manually
+             * Join Only: Use when you've already manually restored the database with `NORECOVERY`.
+The wizard just joins it to the availability group — ideal for custom or large database setups.

+             * Skip Initial Data Synchronization: Creates the AG without any data movement.
+You’re fully responsible for preparing and joining each secondary manually.

   * "Validation": Confirm "Success" results

   * "Summary": Review and then click "Finish"

   * "Results": Monitor progress and confirm success

 -------------------------